 Sachin holds a Bachelor of Architecture from CEPT University and a Master’s degree in City Design & Social Science from the London School of Economics and Political Science (LSE), UK.
 After graduation, he practiced independently and worked with Architect Neelkanth Chhaya.
-Simultaneously, he started his academic journey as a visiting faculty member at NID and CEPT before joining CEPT as a fulltime faculty member.
-Beyond teaching, Sachin has been deeply involved in academic management at CEPT.
-He has contributed to and led a range of institutional initiatives, including curriculum revision, strategic discussions on institutional futures, admissions processes, international exchange programs, space planning and management, and student services.
-Alongside his responsibilities at CEPT, he conducts pedagogy workshops with institutions across India, focusing on studio methods and curriculum development.
-His sustained engagement reflects a commitment to strengthening academic frameworks and enhancing the quality of design education.
+Simultaneously, he began his academic journey as a visiting faculty member at CEPT and NID before joining CEPT full-time.
+Beyond teaching, Sachin has been deeply involved in academic management, contributing to curriculum revisions, admissions, international exchange programs, space planning, and student services.
+Alongside his responsibilities at CEPT, he conducts pedagogy workshops across India on studio pedagogy and curriculum development, reflecting his commitment to strengthening academic frameworks and enhancing the quality of design education.

 Architecture & Design Language